 Suzanne is an American television news journalist and co-anchored the CNN international news program Around The World and editions of CNN Newsroom.

-Her Net Worth is $450K USD.
+Her Net Worth is between $1 Million to $2 Million USD.
 She stands 5 feet 4 inches tall and weighs around 54KG.

 (Image Source: Karine Jean-Pierre Instagram)